AlexH89/bark/README.md

 On Windows, use `gradlew.bat` and `bin\bark.cmd`.

-When you are ready to publish: [docs/RELEASE-JAVA.md](docs/RELEASE-JAVA.md) (GitHub Releases, Maven Central, Homebrew).

 ### Use as a Java library (Maven Central, later)

 Other Java projects can depend on the **library JAR** (not the fat `-all` CLI):